 Even if your FSA plan doesn’t have a grace period, you may still have a carryover (or a rollover).
 What is a carryover?
 It means you can transfer up to $500 left in the previous year’s account to the next year.

-So, if you have $600 remaining in your FSA for 2019, you may be able to move $500 of that into your 2020 account, if you qualify.
+If you have $600 remaining in your FSA for 2022, you may be able to move $500 of that into your 2023 account, if you qualify.
 The remaining $100 will go to your employer, which is why we recommend using all your benefits before the end of the year.

 Remember that your FSA can go toward health costs for you and your family, so if you’re worried that you won’t use your funds before the deadline, consider whether your family needs anything, such as a comprehensive eye exam.
 Be sure to have your FSA card handy when checking out, and ask the eye specialist for an itemized receipt at the end of your appointment to forward to your vision insurance provider by the FSA spending deadline.

 Please Note: Not all accounts qualify for an FSA carryover.
-Whether you do depends on your employer’s plan.
+Your eligibility depends on your employer’s plan.
 Ask your FSA representative whether your plan offers a grace period or a carryover.

 Summary: What You Should Know About FSA Grace Periods vs. Carryovers